-As we continue to work in alignment with Idaho’s health districts, Terry Reilly Health Services is now vaccinating the following individuals located in Canyon and Owyhee Counties:
+As we continue to work in alignment with Idaho’s health districts, Terry Reilly Health Services is now vaccinating the following individuals located in Ada, Canyon, and Owyhee Counties:

 - Healthcare personnel

 - such as hospital staff, outpatient clinic staff, long-term care facility staff, home care providers, EMS, dental staff, pharmacy staff, and public health and emergency management response workers

 - firefighters, police, protective services and community support, coroners and medical examiners, Idaho Fish and Game and USDA law enforcement officers, child welfare workers, community food, housing, and relief services, teachers and school staff, daycare workers, behavioral health treatment facility staff, and correctional and detention facility staff.

 - Adults 65 years of age and older

 Guidelines around when individuals can receive the vaccine can change quickly, so please check this website for the most updated information.
 To schedule, cancel, or reschedule your vaccine appointment, please call (208) 318-1326.